holixon/axon-server-plugin-example/README.md

 A simple "hello world" example using the [axon server plugin api](https://github.com/AxonIQ/axon-server-plugin-api)

+## Running the example

+* mvn package create bundle jar in target/
+* upload the jar to an axon server

+You can use the docker compose file to run the server.

+For convenience, import the `_console.sh` to your shell and provide the path to the axonserver-cli, then you can use the aliases:

+* `axon-cli.upload` - uploads the jar in target/
+* `axon-cli.activate`
+* `axon-cli.pause`
+* `axon-cli.delete`

 ## Axon Server Configuration

 For this example, the server is run via [docker-compose.yml](./docker-compose.yml)